Arming Mother Nature: The Birth of Catastrophic Environmentalism

 Arming Mother Nature is a 2013 non-fiction book by Jacob Darwin Hamblin, a history professor at Oregon State University.
-His book argues that The Pentagon and its military planning for WWW III promoted "catastrophic environmentalism" by funding environmental science in the Cold War after WW II.
+His book argues that The Pentagon and its military planning for WW III promoted "catastrophic environmentalism" by funding environmental science in the Cold War after WW II.
 The Pentagon planners were interested in the various ways in which natural processes could be harnessed to kill millions of people and/or destroy the agricultural, or other, sectors of the economies of enemy nations.

 Reception

 According to Professor Gregg Mitman of the University of Wisconsin–Madison, Hamblin's book gives a compelling account of how military thinking about WW III and military sources of money supported the scientific study, monitoring, and diplomacy of planet Earth's environment.
 Mitman particularly commends how a book chapter reveals connections between Charles Elton's research on invasive species and military planners' concerns about agriculture and national security.
 Reviews indicate that Arming Mother Nature is well-documented and well-written.